 DMWR Architects were appointed by the developer SKMC for this highly prestigious landmark project in the summer of 2000 as architect and lead consultant to prepare a full and detailed planning application for a multi-storey mixed-use tower development in London Docklands.

 The striking form and design of the proposal was conceived in house over a period of months and following various client approval stages and was developed into a full planning application deposited in March 2003.
 A resolution to grant Planning Permission was granted less than a year later in March 2004 conditional on the execution of a Section 106 Agreement and the approval of the development by the Civil Aviation Authority.
 Full planning was received in March 2005.

-The mixed use concept was very much supported by Tower Hamlets Planning Officers as was the external form and expression of the design and consequently DMWR were able by a series of pre-application meetings to gain support from not only the LPA by also the GLA and the Commission for Architecture in the Built Environment.
+The mixed use concept was very much supported by Tower Hamlets Planning Officers as it was the external form and expression of the design.
+Consequently, by a series of pre-application meetings, DMWR were able to gain support from not only the LPA but also the GLA and the Commission for Architecture in the Built Environment.